Art

 Recommended Prior Learning

 Students choosing this course will take part in a wide range of outdoor pursuits including; Mountain Biking, Kayaking, Caving and Orienteering.
 Students will be introduced to basic concepts like the environmental care code and sustainability.
 They will be shown how to use a range of different types of outdoor equipment and its purpose.
 They will get to hear from speakers from within the outdoors industry in relation to potential career pathways.
-Students will be out of school for approximately six days.
+Students will be out of school for approximately ten days.

 Outdoor Education offers highly useful skills in real contexts.
 Skills which are both practical and also easily transferable into any workplace.